-Moderation provides assurance to employers, confidence for learners, and credibility for the learner and Connexis by ensuring outcomes are valid.
+Moderation provides assurance to employers, confidence for trainees, and credibility for the trainee and Connexis by ensuring outcomes are valid.

-Assurance to employers: Moderation provides employers with assurance that learners who have been assessed have achieved the intended learning outcomes.
-Connexis can verify that the assessment process has been conducted in a fair and consistent manner, ensuring that learners possess the required knowledge and skills.
+Assurance to employers: Moderation provides employers with assurance that trainees who have been assessed have achieved the intended learning outcomes.
+Connexis can verify that the assessment process has been conducted in a fair and consistent manner, ensuring that trainees possess the required knowledge and skills.

-Confidence for learners: Moderation instils confidence in learners by assuring them that they are being assessed fairly.
+Confidence for trainees: Moderation instils confidence in trainees by assuring them that they are being assessed fairly.

-Credibility for learners and Connexis: By ensuring that assessment outcomes are valid, fair and consistent, and aligned with the intended learning outcomes, moderation adds credibility not only to the learners but also to the organisation conducting the assessments - Connexis.
+Credibility for trainees and Connexis: By ensuring that assessment outcomes are valid, fair and consistent, and aligned with the intended learning outcomes, moderation adds credibility not only to the trainees but also to the organisation conducting the assessments - Connexis.